-12 Best Things to Do in Sibenik, Croatia [2024 Update]
+14 Best Things to Do in Sibenik, Croatia [2026 Update]

 The town’s most remarkable feature is its location at the bottom of the Saint Anthony Channel (Sveti Ante), considered one of the most beautiful parts of the Adriatic coast.
+The view of the city from the sea is breathtaking and will make for a memorable entrance to this place where you will surely have a perfect vacation.

 So let’s make that happen by checking out the best things to do and see in Sibenik this year!

-1. St. Jacob’s Cathedral
+1. St. James Cathedral (Katedrala sv.
+Jakova)

 Sibenik Cathedral

-Visiting St. Jacob’s Cathedral is one of the top things to do in Sibenik.
 This magnificent cathedral was listed as a UNESCO World Heritage site in 2000 and is considered the most important architectural achievement of the 15th century in Croatia.

 If you’re a fan of the popular TV series, “Game of Thrones,” you might recognize St. Jacob’s Cathedral as the filming location for Braavos, one of the Free Cities across the Narrow Sea.